27 Sources

 In a significant development for the global AI chip market, Chinese tech giant Huawei has unveiled its latest artificial intelligence processor, the Ascend 920.
 This move comes in direct response to the United States' tightening restrictions on AI chip exports to China, particularly affecting Nvidia's products 1.

-The Ascend 920, set to enter mass production in the second half of 2025, boasts impressive specifications:
+The Ascend 920 is set to enter mass production in the second half of 2025.
+Built on SMIC's 6nm process, it boasts impressive specifications:

-Alongside the Ascend 920, Huawei has also introduced the AI CloudMatrix 384 Supernode solution.
-This rack-scale platform, described as a 'Nuclear-level product', reportedly outperforms Nvidia's GB200 in key metrics 2:
+Alongside the Ascend 920, Huawei has also introduced its AI CloudMatrix 384 Supernode solution.
+This rack-scale platform reportedly outperforms Nvidia's GB200, albeit with higher power consumption 2.

 Financial Times News